Drug & Alcohol Rehab in South Yorkshire or near South Yorkshire

 The people in the UK and South Yorkshire are very lucky that the NHS pays for most of our healthcare needs.

-However, not everyone qualifies for NHS-funded rehab.
+However, not everyone qualifies for NHS-funded drug and alcohol rehab treatment.

 If you live in South Yorkshire and are unsure, then you should always check with your local GP to see if you would qualify.